 NEW YORK – The New York City Council’s Committees on Governmental Operations and Criminal Justice today held a hearing to consider legislation on voting rights for justice-involved individuals, including Council Member Lancman’s bill, Intro.
 514, to require the Department of Correction (DOC) to inform every released individual of their voting rights.
 The legislation was first introduced in the City Council in November 2016, and re-introduced earlier this year at the start of the new Council session.
 READ MORE

-NEW YORK – Council Member Rory I. Lancman, chair of the Committee on the Justice System, issued the following statement after Manhattan DA Cy Vance and Brooklyn DA Eric Gonzalez announced forthcoming policy changes with respect to marijuana prosecution:
+NEW YORK – Council Member Rory I. Lancman, chair of the Committee on the Justice System, issued the following statement on Raise the Age legislation, which goes into effect statewide today:

-NEW YORK – Council Member Rory I. Lancman, Chair of the Committee on the Justice System, issued the following statement in response to the Lippman Commission’s One-Year Progress Report on Closing Rikers Island:
+NEW YORK – Council Member Rory I. Lancman, chair of the Committee on the Justice System, issued the following statement after Governor Cuomo signed legislation to create a prosecutorial oversight commission in New York State: